quest-friends/Planning/README.md

 App link:
 ---------
-You can find the currently deployed app at [http://corpsebook-server.herokuapp.com/](http://corpsebook-server.herokuapp.com/)
+You can find the currently deployed app at gretel.nz

 Github workflow
 ---------------